openfga/dotnet-sdk/README.md

 If a network request fails with a 429 or 5xx error from the server, the SDK will automatically retry the request up to 3 times with a minimum wait time of 100 milliseconds between each attempt.

+#### Retry-After Header Support

+The SDK respects the `Retry-After` header from HTTP 429 (rate limit) responses per RFC 7231.
+When present, the SDK will use the delay specified in the header (supporting both delay-seconds and HTTP-date formats) instead of exponential backoff.
+If the `Retry-After` header is missing or invalid, the SDK automatically falls back to exponential backoff with jitter.

+When a rate limit error cannot be retried (e.g., retry limit exceeded), the `FgaApiRateLimitExceededError` exception will include:
+- `RetryAfter`: Parsed delay in seconds (if valid)
+- `RetryAfterRaw`: Raw header value for debugging
+- `RetryAttempt`: Number of retry attempts made

+#### Customizing Retry Behavior

-To customize this behavior, create a `RetryParams` instance and assign values to the `MaxRetry` and `MinWaitInMs` constructor parameters. `MaxRetry` determines the maximum number of retries (up to 15), while `MinWaitInMs` sets the minimum wait time between retries in milliseconds.
+To customize retry behavior, create a `RetryParams` instance and assign values to the `MaxRetry` and `MinWaitInMs` constructor parameters. `MaxRetry` determines the maximum number of retries (up to 15), while `MinWaitInMs` sets the minimum wait time between retries in milliseconds (used for exponential backoff when `Retry-After` is not present).

 Apply your custom retry values by passing the object to the `ClientConfiguration` constructor's `RetryParams` parameter.